 The University of Rochester values the diversity of a global campus and encourages international students to apply.
 International applicants are required to submit the same application materials and take the same entrance tests as US citizens, but will also need to provide proof of financial support and English language proficiency.

-At the University of Rochester, admission to the College of Arts, Sciences and Engineering is based on a holistic review process that includes a “test-flexible” philosophy.
+At the University of Rochester, admission to Arts, Sciences and Engineering is based on a holistic review process that includes a “test-flexible” philosophy.
 As we seek to enroll a diverse and talented class each year, our review procedures incorporate a variety of factors, including many kinds of academic records.
 In addition to submitting a record of courses and grades during secondary school, applicants must show evidence of preparation through examination results.

 A wide variety of test results can fulfill this requirement, including:

-- SAT Reasoning exams
+- SAT reasoning exams

 - SAT subject exams (two or more results)